Alivebyte/taiga-webhook/README.md

 - `WEBHOOK_URL`: The Discord webhook URL to forward events to
 - `PORT`: The port number to run the server on (default: 3000)

+The following environment variable is optional:

+- `SUBDIR`: Subdirectory to webhook

 ## Event Details

 ### Milestone Events